hashicorp/design-system/website/docs/foundations/accessibility/index.md

 ### Accessible name

 Not every element is allowed to use `aria-label`.
-Check the [element's role documentation](https://www.w3.org/TR/wai-aria/#role_definitions) to see what aria-attributes are permissible.
+Check the [element’s role documentation](https://www.w3.org/TR/wai-aria/#role_definitions) to see what aria-attributes are permissible.
 When in doubt, ask in [#team-design-system](https://hashicorp.slack.com/archives/C7KTUHNUS)!
 As the saying goes, "no ARIA is better than bad ARIA!"

 ## Focus Management